mwbowers/mwbowers.github.io/reference/asna-qsys-runtime-job-support/classes/db-integer-parm.md

 ## Remarks

-Represents a paramater for an integer type.
+Represents a parameter for an integer type.

 [//]: # ($$TODO: Complete the Remarks section.)